-Malabsorption syndrome refers to a number of disorders in which the intestine can’t adequately absorb certain nutrients into the bloodstream.
-It can impede the absorption of macronutrients (proteins, carbohydrates, and fats), micronutrients (vitamins and minerals), or both.
+The main role of your small intestine is to absorb nutrients from the food you eat into your bloodstream.
+Malabsorption syndrome refers to a number of disorders in which the small intestine can’t absorb enough of certain nutrients and fluids.
+These nutrients can be macronutrients (proteins, carbohydrates, and fats), micronutrients (vitamins and minerals), or both.

 - other conditions such as celiac disease, Crohn’s disease, chronic pancreatitis, or cystic fibrosis

-- congenital (birth) defects, such as biliary atresia, which is when the bile ducts don’t develop normally and may become blocked and prevent the flow of bile from the liver
+- certain defects that are congenital (present at birth), such as biliary atresia (when the bile ducts don’t develop normally and prevent the flow of bile from the liver)

 - diseases of the gallbladder, liver, or pancreas

 - parasitic diseases